 Many times students look at graphics and word problems as perfect storms.
 If the problem is analyzed and related to a real life situation, I bet concepts should be easily understood.
 Today I was tutoring a senior student on Physics.
 She looked at a graph of time vs velocity with a question mark on her face.
 What I did was to place her on a real life case in which she is driving from home, speeds up, see a well known police officer in this area, so.... slowing down, then driving at constant speed (flat section of graph with acceleration = 0) and then slowing down again when getting to her friend's house before stopping.
 That was an AHA moment indeed!

 I was tutoring a student the other day in physics and, in trying to explain the usefulness of writing the fundamental equation before solving a problem, the strangeness of spontaneous analogy struck again.
 Looking at my teenage protege, I told him, "Physics is like a soap opera.
 Unless you define the relationship, you won't have any idea of what's going on."
 After a stunned moment of silence, we both laughed then went back to the problem.
 But oddly, after thinking about it, this analogy works better than any I have ever come across or invented when describing the math-intensive sciences.
 There are so many equations and variables out there for chemistry and physics that keeping them straight is like trying to work out a relationship tree for "All Our Children" or "The Young and the Restless".
 That's where practice comes in.
-Like watching a soap or any tv show weekly, daily practice with equations is so useful in understanding what everything is... read more
+Like watching a soap or any tv show weekly, daily practice with equations... read more

 Suppose a frog gets launched vertically into the air as this frog did during the launch of NASA's LADEE (Lunar Atmosphere and Dust Environment Explorer) spacecraft: http://www.universetoday.com/104679/absolutely-incredible-photo-frog-launches-with-ladee/ A NASA scientist gives you the task of calculating the frog's initial launch velocity provided by the spacecraft blast.
 You only know one piece of information: the frog reaches a maximum height of 100m.
 What do you do?
 Assuming the frog's motion is perfectly vertical (unrealistic, but let's go with it), you could use one of the many kinematic equations for one dimensional motion with constant acceleration: xf-xi=(1/2)(vf+vi)t vf=vi+at xf-xi=vi+(1/2)at2 vf2=vi2+2a(xf-xi) But which one to use?
 We know xf-xi=100m.
 We also know that when the frog reaches his maximum height, he has a final velocity of zero, vf=0.
-Additionally, we know that once the frog leaves the ground, he has a constant... read more
+Additionally,... read more